MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-monitoring-server-side-synchronization.md

 > [!NOTE]
 >  We recommend that you don’t use a mixed configuration of [!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] synchronization and server-side synchronization for appointments, contacts, and tasks in the same organization, because it may result in updated [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps data not synchronizing to all attendees.

-### Appointment record is not created in Dynamics 365 for Customer Engagement apps when tracked by invitee
+### Appointment record is not created in Dynamics 365 apps when tracked by invitee
  Consider the following scenario regarding tracking an event in [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps:

 1. An event organizer uses [!INCLUDE[pn_Outlook_short](../includes/pn-outlook-short.md)] for the synchronization method.